 Britepaths: Empowering Our Struggling Neighbors to Long-Term Success

-Though Our Daily Bread's name changed to Britepaths on July 22, 2016, our mission remains the same: To provide our Fairfax County area neighbors in need with short-term safety-net services and empower them to work toward long-term self-sufficiency.
+Britepaths' mission is to provide our neighbors in need with short-term safety-net services and empower them to work toward long-term self-sufficiency.

-Today, the families we assist are likely to be members of the working poor – often juggling multiple jobs, the elderly and disabled, or those who were financially secure but have found themselves in crisis due to job loss, debt or health issues.
+Today, the families we assist are likely to be members of the working poor – often juggling multiple jobs – the elderly and disabled, or those who were financially secure but have found themselves in crisis due to job loss, debt or health issues.
 More than half of those we serve are children.
 The success of our programs can be measured by the thousands of Fairfax County residents who achieve their financial goals, avoid housing or job loss and take the tools they received to become self-sufficient.

 We are able to provide these services because of donations and volunteer support of thousands of caring community members each year.
-We welcome everyone to get involved either through volunteering or contributing.
+We welcome everyone to get involved through donating, volunteering and supporting our events.